 Here's a selection of my wildlife-nature photos taken mainly in Spain, Germany and Taiwan.
 From an early age I loved nature and photography and by combining both I found the perfect hobby.
-I use a Nikon D300, D5200 with a Tamron 18-270mm or Nikkor 18-105mm lens and a Nikon P7700.
-Maybe not ideal for wildlife and nature photography but as I prefer to travel light and I am also interested in landscapes, these cameras and lens are the best affordable compromise.
+I use a Nikon D300 and a D5200 with Tamron 18-270mm or Nikkor 18-105mm lens and a Nikon P7700.
+Maybe not ideal for wildlife and nature photography but as I prefer to travel light and I'm also interested in landscapes, these cameras and lenses are the best affordable compromise.

 There is also my wildlife book which can be viewed on YouTube:Wildlife book

 Plastic is polluting the world's environment, for more information:Plastic pollution

 This photo of a fawn was taken in June 2018 on the Sommerberg plateau in the Black Forest, Germany.
 I was actually in a hide at the time watching squirrels when a bird landed on the roof of the hide.
 I poked my head outside to see if I might catch a glimpse of it but instead my attention was drawn to something black twitching below, beside some nearby rocks.
 When I investigated I came across this fawn well secluded among the rocks.
 What I had seen was just the tip of its ear that had first caught my eye, a lucky encounter indeed.

 Although the Black Forest is full of wildlife it is not always easy to encounter.
 You may well get lucky and see deer, hare, buzzards and red squirrels.
 But there are also more elusive creatures such as wild boar, capercaille and even wolves.
 Many of the wildlife photos have been taken on the Sommerberg plateau at the northern end of the Black Forest.
 The plateau has an altitude between 700m and almost 900m and covers an area approx 100 sq km.
 There are plenty of well marked routes that will take you deep into the heart of the forest.
 Rivers and streams are few on the plateau but there is a protected nature zone, Wildseemoor with Wildsee, a small lake in the centre.